taimax13/github_exercises/02_from_git_to_github.md

 - [Save Your Work Locally Using `git`](#save-your-work-locally-using-git)
 - [Create a GitHub repository](#create-a-github-repository) for your project
 - [Connect your project](#connect-local-git-to-github) to GitHub and push your code
+- [Recap](#recap) what you learned and how you'll use those skills as a professional developer

 Plus, you'll have more experience using the command line with `git` and GitHub and will gain experience with a common workflow for setting up projects.